Rajkumar2002-Rk/Raja1566/README.md

 - 👋 Hi, I’m @Raja1566 you can call me raj
-- 👀 I’m interested in ... nothing
+- 👀 I’m interested in ...
+Data Science Engineering
 - 🌱 I’m currently learning ... python
-- 💞️ I’m looking to collaborate on ...mg
-- 📫 How to reach me ...insta
+- 📫 How to reach me ...
+Through Mail- nellurirajkumar2002@gmail.com

 <!---
 Raja1566/Raja1566 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.